-Many use on-demand streaming services to supplement content they may not get through other services.
+Many people use on-demand streaming services to enjoy content they may not get access to through other services.
 On-demand services are great for original content, older television shows and movies.
 The two best on-demand streaming services are:

 Netflix: Netflix is the granddaddy of alternatives to cable TV.
 Netflix was one of the forerunners is helping people cut the cord and save money.
 As any parent of little ones will tell you, Netflix is a near must have in your home.

 Plans are relatively cheap, coming in at $7.99, $9.99, and $11.99 per month.
 Netflix also offers a free month-long trial to test their platform.
 If you can deal with their random changes in program availability, it’s a great app to use.

 Amazon Instant Video: Amazon doesn’t quite match up to Netflix, but it’s still a good cable TV alternative.
 If you don’t want to buy an Amazon Prime membership, you can buy their streaming service for a cost of $8.99 per month.